 Learn about the greater Yankton community's most pressing needs!

 Access a ready-made database of volunteer opportunities!

-Raise funds that stay right here in our community to help promote health, stability, and education
+Raise funds that stay right here in our community to help promote education, financial stability, and health!

-Workplace campaigns are short periods of time where you and your employees raise money to support United Way!
+Workplace Campaigns are short periods of time where you and your employees raise money to support United Way programs and partner agencies!

-Small amounts, bundled together, add up to a large impact and an easy way to give back to the community.
+Employees can pledge to donate a small portion of their paychecks over the year or give with cash or check.
+Small amounts, bundled together, add up to a very large impact and an it's easy way to give back to the community!

 EVERY DOLLAR COUNTS,

 The 2020 Community Campaign raised over $730,000 for United Way of Greater Yankton's Community Impact Fund.

 Community Impact Funds are invested in over 60 local programs impacting the education, financial stability and health of over 13,000 of our neighbors.